RealSteel99-codes/realsteel99-codes/README.md

-Bible verse of today: "And there appeared another wonder in heaven; and behold a great red dragon, having seven heads and ten horns, and seven crowns on his heads." — *Revelation of John 12:3*
+Bible verse of today: "Let that day be darkness; let not God regard it from above, neither let the light shine on it." — *Job 3:4*